Introduction

 “Our Constitution was made only for a moral and religious People.
 It is wholly inadequate to the government of any other.”

-The importance is on his words “moral and religious people.”
-Clearly, Adams thought that a certain morality and religion was necessary to make sense of the Constitution.
-It is largely uncontroversial that the American Founders were either Christian Theists, Deists or Friendly Atheists.
+The importance is in his words, “moral and religious people.”
+Clearly, Adams thought that a certain morality and religion were necessary to make sense of the Constitution.
+It is largely uncontroversial that the American Founders were either Christian Theists, Deists, or Friendly Atheists.
 Virtually all of them allowed for Christian morality to define the terms necessary for policymaking.

 [1] For purposes here, I am not getting into the nuances of American Federalism.
 As such, I am not trying to examine the difference between the “States” and the “Federal Government.”